 If you experience pressure or pain in the ball of your foot that feels like a pebble is stuck in your shoe, you may have what’s called a neuroma.
-At Yavapai Foot and Ankle Center, Todd Cox, DPM, and Blake Peterson, DPM, offer treatment for neuromas and other painful foot conditions.
+At Yavapai Foot and Ankle Center, Todd Cox, DPM, offer treatment for neuromas and other painful foot conditions.
 At their office in Prescott, Arizona, you can get the expert foot care you need.
 If you think you have a neuroma, call or schedule a consultation online today.

 A neuroma is a benign growth that develops in your nerve cells.
 When it occurs in your foot, it’s called Morton’s neuroma, and it is found between your metatarsal bones in your forefoot.